projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

    .. note:: Refer to :ref:`acrn_config_tool_ui` for more details on
       the configuration editor.

 #.
 Build with your XML files.
-Refer to :ref:`getting-started-building` to build
+Refer to :ref:`gsg` to build
    the ACRN hypervisor with your XML files on the host machine.

 #.
 Deploy VMs and run ACRN hypervisor on the target board.